waqaarkhan92/swiftlead/docs/Product_Definition_v2.5.1_10of10.md

 > **📝 Document Updates Note:** This document has been updated to reflect the actual implementation.
 The Drawer / Secondary Navigation section (§21) now includes **Contacts**, **Marketing**, and **Reviews** in addition to the originally specified items (AI Hub, Reports & Analytics, Settings, Support & Help, Legal / Privacy).
 These updates align the specification with the current application implementation.

+> **🔄 Module Restructuring Note (v2.5.1):** Module 3.5 has been renamed to **"Money"** and now combines all features from the original Module 3.5 (Quotes & Estimates) and Module 3.6 (Invoices & Billing) into a single unified financial management module.
+All subsequent modules have been renumbered accordingly (3.6 → 3.7, 3.7 → 3.8, etc.).
+This aligns with the actual implementation where the Money screen contains tabs for Dashboard, Invoices, Quotes, Payments, and Deposits.

 > **v2.5.1 Enhancement Note:** Added comprehensive state handling (loading/empty/error), micro-interactions, smart suggestions, batch actions, keyboard shortcuts, offline support, accessibility enhancements, and improved data visualization across all modules.
 Synchronized with enhanced screen layouts and UI inventory.

 > **v2.5 Integration Note:** Document synchronized with premium layout component suite.